Ow! What the H$%L was that?

 - Cause: Fitness & fatigue go hand in hand with muscle cramps.
 During the early season, swimmers lack proper conditioning and are prone to cramping.

 - Get in shape!
 A consistent training routine that includes recovery & stretching builds endurance and increases the body’s ability to adapt to higher performance levels.
+You can even include out of water training to help strengthen some of the most important swimming muscles.

 - Bonus: Swim a minimum of 3 times weekly.
 Stretch calves, feet, hamstrings, and quads daily – before, during, and after swim workouts.